-A few months ago, I wrote a post called 6 Things to Try When You Feel a Little Blah.
+This is a follow up to my original post about feeling "blah."
 It was, and still is, one of the most popular posts on my blog.
-At first I was surprised, and then I wasn’t.
-The “blahs” aren’t something we like to advertise about ourselves, but I think they are something that all of us go through from time to time.
+The "blahs" aren't something we like to advertise about ourselves, but I think they are something that all of us go through from time to time.

 After another recent case of the "blahs," I realized I had more I wanted to add to my initial list.
 Some are physical and some are mental/emotional, but it's usually a combination of these things that help pull me out of the doldrums.